PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 }
 ```

-Here we introduced overlays.
-An overlay allows you to add or override some
+An overlay allows you to define new package, or override some attributes of
-attributes of already present package from nixpkgs.
-Overlay is a function with 2
+already present package.
+Overlay is a function with 2 arguments: `prev` and
-arguments: `prev` and `final`. `prev` is the original "untouched" `nixpkgs` and
-`final` is then the modified `nixpkgs`.
+`final`. `prev` is the original "untouched" `nixpkgs` and `final` is the

-The overlays are set to `nixpkgs` together with the `system`.
-Based on the
-`system` nix will know which package it needs to use in the build process.
+modified `nixpkgs` which contains the modifications.

 In the first overlay `overlayFlakeInputs` you override `neovim` with the Neovim
 package that comes from the flake inputs.
-In the second overlay you introduce
+In the second overlay you define new
-new attribute `myNeovim` which calls a function defined in separate file:
+package `myNeovim` which is defined in `packages/myNeovim.nix`.

 The function takes an input `pkgs` which is set to overlay's `final` argument.
 Therefore the `pkgs.neovim` now refers to the `neovim` declared in